eProcurement PCards: A Partnership with Bank of America

 - Being accountable for all charges made with their Procurement Cards and responsible for checking all transactions against the corresponding support documentation to verify their accuracy and propriety.
 You can view your cardholder charges by accessing Workday and selecting My Procurement Card Transactions

 Delegation of a PCard may be no longer than a week (7 day) period.
 The transfer of custody must be recorded on the PCard Tracking Log.
 The tracking log should list ALL instances of delegated PCard use through the billing cycle, by transaction.
 The cardholder is responsible for maintaining the tracking log to demonstrate who has possession of the PCard and ensuring all itemized receipts are collected.
 Fully completed tracking logs will need to be sent at the end of each cycle to the eProcurement Manager by the cardholder.
-A Cardholder Delegation Form must also be completed and submitted along with each receipt.

 The Procurement Card may be used to purchase goods in person at the supplier site, over the phone, over secure Internet sites, or by mail.
 When placing your order in person you will simply give the supplier your Procurement Card as you would any credit card.